 (1) I was born between 1977 – 1994, which makes me a member of Generation Y

 (Fun Fact: we are also referred to as the Millennials

 To Humanize Finance, Build Wealth, and Reach Financial Freedom!

 Hey, I’m Dom.
-You’ll notice that I sign off as Gen Y Finance Guy on all my posts, due to the fact that I write this blog with anonymity (at least for now).
-I like to think of myself as the Chief Freedom Officer here on my little corner of the internet.
-In the real world, I’m a 30-year-old C-Suite executive.
+You’ll notice that I sign off as Gen Y Finance Guy on all my posts, due to the fact that I write this blog anonymously (at least for now).
+I like to think of myself as the Chief Freedom Officer here of my little corner of the internet.
+In the real world, I’m a 30-something C-Suite executive.
 After becoming a die-hard believer and evangelist of the Slight Edge Philosophy, I wrote a 10-year vision for my life, and I’m well ahead of schedule at the halfway check point.
 I’m married to the wonderful Mrs. GYFG and we’re currently enjoying the benefits of the DINK lifestyle (Dual Income No Kids), which has had a massively positive impact on our careers and ability to build wealth rapidly.